Charter schools frequently asked questions

 No. This is specifically prohibited by the law.

-Charter application process questions
+Charter application process question

 What should the charter proposal contain?